citra-emu/citra-web/site/content/entry/improvements-to-hardware-renderer.md

 We called for our good friend [JMC47](https://dolphin-emu.org/blog/authors/JMC47/) to break out the AMD card he uses for testing Dolphin, and Citra crashed the driver!
 Oh no!

 From [JMC47](https://dolphin-emu.org/blog/authors/JMC47/)'s time in Dolphin, he's made a few friends here and there, and he found someone willing to investigate.
-After a few grueling weeks, [JonnyH](https://github.com/JonnyH) was able to narrow down what the problem is, and luckily it's not a bug in the AMD drivers.
+After a few gruelling weeks, [JonnyH](https://github.com/JonnyH) was able to narrow down what the problem is, and luckily it's not a bug in the AMD drivers.
 It turns out that it's a bug in the GL specification, or more precisely, the exact issue is ambiguous wording.
 [glDrawRangeElementsBaseVertex](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glDrawRangeElementsBaseVertex.xhtml) states that the indices should be a pointer, but doesn't say whether the pointer should be to CPU memory or GPU memory.
 Citra passed a pointer to CPU memory without a second thought, as both Nvidia and Intel drivers seemed fine with it, but AMD drivers are strict.